neoforged/.github/primers/1.21.5/index.md

     - `LevelReader#getHeight` - Returns the height of the map at the given position.
     - `NaturalSpawner#INSCRIBED_SQUARE_SPAWN_DISTANCE_CHUNK` - Provides the minimum distance that the player is close enough for spawning to occur.
 - `net.minecraft.world.level.block`
+    - `BaseFireBlock#fireIgnite` - Lights an entity on fire.
     - `Block`
         - `UPDATE_SKIP_BLOCK_ENTITY_SIDEEFFECTS` - A flag that skips all potential sideeffects when updating a block entity.
         - `UPDATE_SKIP_ALL_SIDEEFFECTS` - A flag that skips all sideeffects by skipping certain block entity logic, supressing drops, and updating the known shape.